-For more detail about using unless in conditional logic, see .
+For more detail about using unless in conditional logic, see Conditional logic (page 0).
 What this code means is "run this code unless this value is the case."

 Overriding Bootstrap Print Styles

 The theme relies on Bootstrap's CSS for styling.
 However, for print media, Bootstrap applies the following style: